FormidableLabs/victory-docs/src/pages/docs/victory-clip-container.md

 `VictoryClipContainer` renders a single child, or an array of children in group element.

+### clipId

+The `clipId` prop may be used to set a deterministic id for the container.
+When a `containerId` is not manually set, a unique id will be generated.
+It is usually necessary to set deterministic ids for automated testing.

 ### clipPathComponent

 The `clipPathComponent` prop specifies the clip path to apply to the rendered group when appropriate.
 By default, `VictoryClipContainer` uses the rectangular [ClipPath component].